Did a close tidal encounter cause the Great Dimming of Betelgeuse?: Introduction

 Resolved images of Betelgeuse also show that the star seemed deformed during this dimming event, with the elongated side appearing dimmer than the rest of the star (\cite{MonCKF20}; see Fig.~\ref{fig:eso_image}).
 While this appearance is consistent with some of the effects listed above, this image could easily be interpreted as showing a tidal deformation.
 An unseen object -- possibly a black hole, neutron star or white dwarf -- close to Betelgeuse's surface could raise a tidal bulge, which, due to gravity darkening, would appear less bright, and hence cause Betelgeuse's dimming.

 Gravity darkening, first studied by \citet{Zei24a,Zei24b,Zei24c}, results from the emerging radiative flux being related to the effective gravitational force on the stellar surface (see, e.g., \cite{Zei24a,Cha33a}, as well as \cite{Tas00} and \cite{KipWW12} for textbook treatments).
 Two different effects may reduce the effective gravitational potential and may hence lead to a dimming of the star, namely rotation (e.g.~\cite{Zei24a,Zei24b,Cha33a,CraO95,BauS99}) and tidal interaction with a companion (e.g.~\cite{Zei24c,Cha33b,Cha33c,WhiBS12}).
-Effects of gravity darkening have been observed in resolved, interferometric images of rotating stars (e.g.~\cite{Monetal07,Zhaetal09}; see also~\cite{EspR11,Cla16,ZorREDR17} and references therein for suggested improvements of the simple von Zeipel relations).
+Effects of gravity darkening have been observed in resolved, interferometric images of rotating stars (e.g.~\cite{Monetal07,Zhaetal09}, and they have been used to model light-curves from close binary systems (e.g.~\cite{RafT80,DjuRRGEP03,DjuRRGEP06}).
+Based on these observations several authors have also suggested improvements of the simple von Zeipel relations (see, e.g.~\cite{EspR11,Cla16,ZorREDR17} and references therein).

 Building on the above treatments we explore in this short paper whether the effects of such gravity darkening, induced by the tidal interaction with a ``fly-by" object in hyperbolic orbit, might be large enough to explain the Great Dimming of Betelgeuse.
 We adopt a number of crude approximations to model the tidal deformation of a star in response to an object passing by the star, to compute the flux emitted from the star's deformed surface, and to determine the intensity as seen by an observer at large distance.
 We show that the duration and degree of the darkening event may provide estimates for the minimum pericenter separation and mass of the fly-by object.
 While these effects may well be observable in other events, we find that, at least according to our leading-order estimates, they likely are not sufficiently large to explain the Great Dimming of Betelgeuse.